Kentico/xperience-algolia/README.md

 In the `Search()` method, we retrieved the _CoffeeIsDecaf_ and _CoffeeProcessing_ facets from Algolia, but they are not used yet.
 In the following steps we will use an `AlgoliaFacetFilterViewModel` (which implements `IAlgoliaFacetFilter`) to hold our facets and the current state of the faceted search interface.

 This repository contains several classes which we can use to strongly-type the `SearchResponse.Facets` result of an AlgoliaSearch.
-The `AlgoliaSearchHelper.GetFacetedAttributes()` helps us convert the facet response into a list of `AlgoliaFacetedAttribute`s which contains the attribute name (e.g. "CoffeeIsDecaf"), localized display name (e.g. "Caffeine"), and a list of `AlgoliaFacet`s.
+The `AlgoliaSearchHelper.GetFacetedAttributes()` helps us convert the facet response into a list of `AlgoliaFacetedAttribute`s which contains the attribute name (e.g. "CoffeeIsDecaf"), localized display name (e.g. "Decaf"), and a list of `AlgoliaFacet`s.

 Each `AlgoliaFacet` represents the faceted attribute's possible values and contains the number of results that will be returned if the facet is enabled.
 For example, the "CoffeeProcessing" `AlgoliaFacetedAttribute` will contain 3 `AlgoliaFacet`s in its `Facets` property.
 The `Value` property of those facets will be "washed," "natural," and "semiwashed."

-1. In the `Search()` method, add a parameter that accepts an `IAlgoliaFacetFilter` and adds a filter to `Query.FacetFilters` if facets are selected:
+1. In the `Search()` method, add a parameter that accepts an `IAlgoliaFacetFilter`.
+Then, check whether the `filter` is non-null and call the `GetFilter()` method to generate the facet filters:

 ```cs
 private SearchResponse<AlgoliaSiteSearchModel> Search(IAlgoliaFacetFilter filter = null)